 When your child looks up at you and shows off their pearly whites, you know how important it is to keep their smile strong and healthy.
-That’s why our office here at All Smiles Dental are dedicated to giving your kids extra special attention when you schedule their dental appointments with us.
+That’s why our office here at Compassionate Dental Care are dedicated to giving your kids extra special attention when you schedule their dental appointments with us.
 Our office is bright and welcoming, and we strive to give them positive dental experiences to move forward with on their journey to great oral health as they continue to grow.

 What to Expect at Your Child’s First Dental Visit

 Our office often receives calls from parents asking what it’s really like for their child to visit Compassionate Dental Care for the very first time.
 As mentioned above, we want to provide positive dental experiences for all of the little ones that visit our office, giving them the right idea about dental care and dentists.

 Typically, their first visit is used to get familiar with our office and team members.
 Dr. Tim Stirneman and his team are very friendly and inviting, working patiently to teach you and your little one about the best dental care practices.

 Then, our dentists will evaluate the development of their smile and clean any of their existing teeth.

 When to Bring Your Child in to See the Dentist